StrawberryChocolateFudge/Ricardian-Fabric/readme.md

 Use cases:

-Terms and aggreements for websites
+1.Terms and aggreements for websites
-Liability Waivers
+2.Liability Waivers
-Rental agreements
+3.Rental agreements
-General contracting
+4.General contracting
-Deposits
+5.Deposits
-Smart contract legal compliance for regulators.
+6.Smart contract legal compliance for regulators.
-Smart contract onboarding for seniors and people who cannot read code.
+7.Smart contract onboarding for seniors and people who cannot read code.
-Helps to defend agains scams by providing a legal grip on smart contracts (users have somebody to sue)
+8.Helps to defend agains scams by providing a legal grip on smart contracts (users have somebody to sue)

-Issuance of dept securities
+9.Issuance of dept securities
-Repurchase agreements
+10.Repurchase agreements

 ## Use